 - Don’t be afraid of narrow boosts.
 Convention seems to say that you should boost wide.
 But in the low range, wide becomes very relative.
-Remember, there’s less space in the low range — so a wide bandwidth is going to be super wide.
+Remember, there’s less space in the low range, so a wide bandwidth is going to be super wide.
 Also, narrow boosts can help emphasize a good sub.
-Just be careful when choosing what narrow band — make sure it helps the bass element and fits properly in the context of the track.
+Just be careful when choosing the narrow band — make sure it helps the bass element and fits properly in the context of the track.

 - Don’t freaking sidechain every bass to every kick in every mix.
 Yes, ducking the bass from the kick can be a good way to get the kick in the open.
 However, the bass should be supporting the kick.
 And if it’s supporting the kick, and you duck it out of the way — there goes your support.
 Also, remember that ducking has rhythmic consequences.
 In certain styles, where the kick is coming in regular intervals — this can be cool.
 When the kick doesn’t come in regular intervals, or very close together, you start losing definition of that rhythm.
 I actually like to do the opposite.
 Long sustaining bass lines tend to have very little movement, and don’t always aid the rhythm.
 I’ll side-chain an expander, or an upward expander to the kick — so when the kick hits, the bass jumps a little with it.

 In the track below, I actually do both.
 During the verse, the bass is chained to expand with the kick.
 In the chorus, the bass is chained to duck the kick.
 Oh, and there’s a sine wave gated to the kick drum that’s tuned to the root of whatever chord the song happens to be at.

-For more tips on mixing low end, check out these video tutorials:
+For more tips on mixing low end (specifically 808s), check out these video tutorials: